makannew/Composer/README.md

 Composer
 ==========
-It is a function to combine other functions to make a composit object.
+It is usefull for developing live composit objects in javascript.

 ## Credits

 This repo is compiled by [Makan Edrisi](https://github.com/makannew)

 ## Table of content
--[Concept]
--[Structure]
+- [Concept]
+- [Structure]
--[How to use]
+- [How to use]

 ## Concept

-Main aim of this composer is to manage our functions to collaborate on shared properties as a single live object.
+Main aim of the composer is to manage our functions to collaborate with each other as a single live object.
+It connects functions to each other in a sequential way, then it keeps track of any changes in properties to update affected functions.
+These updates take place asynchronously.
+It means composit lively ontinue to update and evolve while other parts of program continuing.

+Each function has a unique name that will be considered as a new property.
+So while we updating input arguments of a function the result will be stored as a property under function name.
+Other functions may use this result or results to generate new properties.

 Imagine we have a bunch of functions for processing some input properties.
 They are not pure functions but they follow some rules: